 Question: Is it worth it making your own workout powerack for crossfit?
 If you have a lot of time and knowledge of metal and working with it then go for it.

 Question: What is the best size medicine ball for cross fit?
 The mens RX med ball is 20 lbs.
-The women’s RX med ball is 16 lbs in CrossFit.
+The women’s RX med ball is 16 lbs in CF.

 Question: What is the minimum neccesary equipment for cross fit workouts?
 Check out the list above but I would say a pair of shorts, sports bra if your a gal, pair of running shoes and socks and have at it.
 You may want to have a jump rope and pull up bar next.

-Question: Is a GHD essential to CrossFit workouts?
+Question: Is a GHD essential for CFworkouts?
 We think that any CrossFit box will have a good GHD and incorporate that into their workouts.

 Question: What is the best Rogue Fitness weightlifting starter kit for women?
 We would recommend the Rogue Bella barbell and a starter set of bumper plates and collars.

-Question: What is a CrossFit training station?
-I believe you mean a CrossFit rig which is a combination of a pull up bar and lifting station.
+Question: What is a CF training station?
+I believe you mean a rig which is a combination of a pull up bar and lifting station.
 Let me know if that answers your question.

-Question: What is a good crossfit at home starter packs?
-The Alpha CrossFit pack by Rogue Fitness is a good garage gym starter pack.
+Question: What is a good CF at home starter packs?

-Question: what size olympic bar is best to start with for crossfitting women?
-The 15kg Rogue Women’s Bella Bar is the best size and barbell for women just starting out with CrossFit.
+Question: what size olympic bar is best to start with for CF women?
+The 15kg Rogue Women’s Bella Bar is the best size and barbell for women just starting out with CF.

 Question: Do you have any promaxima weightlifting bars reviews.
 Yes; check here:

-Question: What about hanging a boxing bag off a crossfit rig?
+Question: What about hanging a boxing bag off a pull up rig?
 I would look at the weight rating of the cross beam and make sure you are not exceeding the maximum.

-Question: What is a good CrossFit package or crossfit equipment for 10 people?
-Check out the CrossFit Rogue CrossFit Econ Package for 10 athletes.
+Question: What is a good gym package for several athletes?
+Check out the Rogue Econ Package for 10 athletes.

-Question: What kind of machines are used at crossfit gyms?
+Question: What kind of machines are used at most CF gyms?
 The only machine that is used is a rowing machine.